-If Immunic's competitors obtain marketing approval from the FDA or comparable foreign regulatory authorities for their product candidates more rapidly than Immunic does, it could result in Immunic's competitors establishing a strong market position before Immunic is able to enter the market.
+If Immunic's competitors obtain marketing approval from the FDA or comparable foreign regulatory authorities for their product candidates more rapidly than Immunic does, they could establish a strong market position before Immunic is able to enter the market.
 Third-party payors, including governmental and private insurers, also may encourage the use of generic products.
-Failure of Immunic's product candidates, if approved, to effectively compete against established treatment options or in the future with new products currently in development would harm Immunic's business, financial condition, results of operations and prospects.
+Failure of any approved product candidates to effectively compete against established treatment options or in the future with new products currently in development would harm Immunic's business, financial condition, results of operations and prospects.